 Continuing Care and Levels of Treatment

 At Red River Hospital, discharge planning begins the moment the patient enters the hospital.
 This is done to ensure that the transition process to the next level of care goes as smoothly as possible.
 The discharge plan is consistently reviewed and updated throughout the individual’s stay so that when the time for discharge arrives the patient is already set up for the next step in his or her recovery process.
 Prior to discharge, each patient is referred for outpatient medication management and therapy services.
-We encourage all patients to step-down into our outpatient program, which provides a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
+We encourage all patients to step-down into our outpatient care, which provides a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
 At Red River, our outpatient program, Pathways, provides onsite therapy, supervised medication management, and coping skills to those who are in need of a structured plan to return to life’s daily routines.
 Pathways offers support to those who are clearing the path to emotional wellness and it is our goal to help patients start to rebuild their lives.
-In some instances, an individual will require 24 hour care and will no longer be able to return home.
+In some instances, an individual will require 24-hour care and will no longer be able to return home.
 If this is the case, we will work with you and your loved ones to determine the most appropriate placement.

 Helping Seniors in Texas and Oklahoma for 40+ Years